algosup/2023-2024-project-4-sportshield-team-6/documents/functional/functional-specification.md

 For testing, we will test all the functionalities of the product.
 We will use the code provided to us by Coris Innovation as a base for both our development and our testing.

-The testing startegy will be detailled in the [Test Plan](/documents/quality-assurance/test-plan.md) and the different Tests in the [Tests Cases](/documents/quality-assurance/test-cases.md).
+The testing strategy will be detailled in the [Test Plan](/documents/quality-assurance/test-plan.md) and the different Tests in the [Test Cases](/documents/quality-assurance/test-cases.md).

 ---